Asteriornis

 Asteriornis ("Asteria's bird") is an extinct genus of bird from the Late Cretaceous of Belgium which is known from a single species, Asteriornis maastrichtensis.
-It was closely related to birds of the extant superorder Galloanserae such as chickens and ducks.
-Members of the genus were small, long-legged birds (~394 g) that lived near the coastline and co-existed with more "primitive" types of birds such as Ichthyornis.
-Asteriornis is one of the oldest-known birds irrefutably belonging to the group Neornithes, which encompasses all modern birds.
+It was a small, long-legged bird that lived near the coastline and co-existed with more "primitive" types of birds such as Ichthyornis.
+Asteriornis is one of the oldest-known birds irrefutably belonging to the group Neornithes, which encompasses all modern birds, and is possibly closely related to birds of the extant superorder Galloanserae such as chickens and ducks.
 It possesses characteristics of both galliformes (chicken-like birds) and anseriformes (duck-like birds), indicating its position as a close relative of the last common ancestor for both groups.

 Asteriornis may shed light on why Neornithes were the only dinosaurs to survive the Cretaceous–Paleogene extinction event.
 Its coexistence with non-neornithean birds such as Ichthyornis implies that competition was not a primary factor for the extinction of non-neornitheans, which resembled modern birds in most respects but died out with other non-avian dinosaurs.
 Small size, a terrestrial lifestyle, and a generalist diet have all been inferred as ecological advantages possessed by early neornithes, allowing them to survive and diversify in the wake of the extinction.
 Asteriornis fulfills these qualities, suggesting that such suspicions were justified.
 Asteriornis is also evidence against a different hypothesis stating that modern birds originated from southern continents.
-This was supported by observations on modern bird diversity and the discovery of Vegavis (a possible neornithean from Antarctica), but Asteriornis's presence in Europe suggests that modern birds may have been widespread in northern continents in their early evolution.
+This was supported by biogeographic ancestral reconstructions using phylogenies and the discovery of Vegavis (a possible neornithean from Antarctica), but Asteriornis's presence in Europe suggests that modern birds may have been widespread in northern continents in their early evolution.